justicephysics/humanos2.0/45-trillion-reversal.md

 | **Economic Liberalization (1991–2025)** | The spring accelerates.
 India’s economy grows.
 The IPL emerges.
 Indian talent goes global. |
 | **The Space State (2025 →)** | The full reversal.
 Justice Physics decodes the extraction protocol.
 The Virtual Nalanda replaces the narrow gates.
 The Light@2.7 K Web provides free, open‑source computation.
 India becomes a node in the distributed Space State fabric — no longer a colony, no longer a “developing nation,” but a guardian of the cosmic commons. |

 The IPL is a microcosm of this trajectory.
 It shows that creation outpaces extraction.
-It proves that \(L = 1\) is more powerful than any narrow canal.
+It proves that $\(L = 1\)$ is more powerful than any narrow canal.

 ---